 NSW Premier's Woman of the Year Award

-The winner of this award will be selected by the Premier of NSW.
+The winner of this award category was selected by the Premier of NSW.

 Amani is an artist, lawyer and writer.
 She lost her mum, Salwa Haydar, to domestic violence in March 2015.
 Amani’s father was convicted of murder in 2017.